 Mont St. Michel, France - Straight from a fantasy novel, this peninsula is one of the most beautiful sights in France.
 From Rennes, a regional train will take you there in 55 minutes.

 Füssen, Germany - In this German town, you'll find the magical Neuschwanstein Castle, which was the direct inspiration for the Sleeping Beauty Castle in Disneyland.
 From Munich, a regional train will take you there in 2 hours.

 Reservations on regional trains

 The wonderful thing about regional trains is that you don’t usually need to worry about reserving a seat.
 You can simply hop on and off whenever you like and if you happen to miss your train, the next one is right around the corner.

 There are exceptions of regional trains that do need to be reserved in advance, such as airport services and some InterCity and EuroCity trains.
 These are fast regional trains that make fewer stops and operate between the bigger cities.
-Reservations for these trains can usually be made at the train station for a small fee.
+They appear in the Eurail timetable as "IC" and "EC" and you can usually make your reservations for them at the train station.

 Excited to travel Europe with regional trains?
 Read the following tips for a smooth journey:

 Regional trains are not equipped with a restaurant car.
 If you’re planning on taking a long trip, you might want to get some food and drinks at the local supermarket first, so you can enjoy a picnic on board as you admire Europe’s beautiful scenery.